 The National Blue Ribbon Schools Program honors public and non-public elementary, middle and high schools where students perform at very high levels or where students are making significant gains in academic achievement.
 A vital part of the U.S. Department of Education, the program identifies and disseminates knowledge about effective school leadership and instructional practices.
 The Award is both a high aspiration and a potent resource of practitioner knowledge.

 A National Blue Ribbon Schools flag overhead has become a symbol of educational excellence recognized by everyone from parents to policy-makers in thousands of communities.
-In its more than 30-year history, the Department has bestowed this coveted award on some 7,000 American schools.
+In its 31-year history, the Department has bestowed this coveted award on some 7,000 American schools.

 National Blue Ribbon Schools represent the full diversity of American schools: public schools including charter schools, magnet/choice schools, Title I schools, and non-public schools including parochial and independent schools.
 They are urban, suburban, and rural, large and small, traditional and innovative, and serve students of every social, economic, and ethnic background.